Banana Carrot Muffins

 These banana carrot muffins are soft, fluffy, and so easy to make!
 Packed with fruits and vegetables, warm spices, and perfect for breakfast, brunch, or a snack.
 No mixer required and ready in under 30 minutes!

-I love muffins for grabbing a quick snack on the go, and it's an added bonus when a muffin has hidden fruits and veggies (like zucchini muffins or banana protein muffins).
+I love muffins for grabbing a quick snack on the go, and it’s an added bonus when a muffin has some fruits and veggies in it (like zucchini muffins or banana protein muffins).
+These banana carrot muffins have a full cup of carrots in them!

 These muffins are equally delicious fresh out of the oven or reheated after freezing!
 They’re kid approved, easy to customize, and taste even better slathered with butter or nut butter.